Kelantan Red Warrior F.C.

 Kelantan Red Warrior Football Club is a Malaysian professional football club based in Kota Bharu, Kelantan.
-They play in the second division of the Malaysian football league system, the Malaysia A1 Semi-Pro League.
+They play in the top division Malaysia Super League, after promotion from the Malaysia A1 Semi-Pro League in 2025–26.

 History

 Formation and early years

 The club was founded on 21 December 2024 by the chairman of the Gerakan Selamatkan Kelantan FC (GSK) Nik Hafiz Naim Nik Hassan in a joint venture with the Football Association of Kelantan.
 On 16 January 2025, Irfan Bakti Abu Salim has been appointed as the club's head coach.
-On 5 June, the club has been accepted to join the Malaysia A1 Semi-Pro League.
+On 5 June, the club has been accepted to the Malaysia A1 Semi-Pro League.

 FIFA investigation, new ownership

 In July 2025, FIFA issued a notice to Kelantan Red Warrior Football Club, requesting clarification on whether it is the “sporting successor” of Kelantan Football Club, due to outstanding wages and debts from the old club.
 The club denied any legal or structural ties with Kelantan and stated it was an entirely new club.

 In August 2025, Nik Hafiz stepped down as the club president and relinquished all interests to facilitate the league registration.
 Zaki Harun, the former Kelantan chief police officer, was appointed as the new president of the club.